Vensent/Java_demo/README.md

 =========

 * This project is what I learn from many great blogs.
-* The main purpose is to enhance the basic ability of Java.
+* The main purpose is to enhance my basic ability of Java.